-A 3 credit class is scheduled to meet 3 hours (150 minutes) per week for a total of 15 weeks.
-In addition, the expectation for students is to work (study, read, develop class deliverables, etc.) outside of class 6 hours per week.
+One semester credit represents one hour (minimum 50 minutes) of class per week for a total of 15 weeks.
+The expectation for students is to work (study, read, develop class deliverables, etc.) outside of class two hours per week for each credit hour of class.
 The balance of in-class and out-of-class work may be adjusted to best suit learning objectives.

-One semester credit hour of practicum represents 45 hours of laboratory, practicum, or observation experience.
+One semester credit hour of laboratory or practicum represents 45 hours of laboratory, practicum, or observation experience.